Search and Book

 This type of skier doesn't have an exact profile.
 They can be of any age and have different tastes in hobbies and have different levels (first-time skier, advanced, etc).
 What they all have in common is that they have all the ski gadgets you can think of.

-They'll have downloaded an App to track their performance of the day and will surely have a Go-Pro to record the highlights of the day and will probably make a video of the best moments after their ski holiday, at home with another App.
+They'll have downloaded an App to slope their performance of the day and will surely have a Go-Pro to record the highlights of the day and will probably make a video of the best moments after their ski holiday, at home with another App.

 The Gadget Obsessed in action